top of page

 We are the E.O.
 Wilson Biophilia Center, a 501(c)(3) environmental education center.

 The Biophilia Center educates, on average, 100 students a day in fourth and seventh grades, Monday through Friday.
 Students visit the Center FREE of CHARGE for either two or four day programs that are filled with over twenty different environmental science lessons.
+The Center is able to provide interactive, hands-on science curriculum for local students for free, thanks to a generous donations from the public.
+Find out how your donation can benefit environmental research and education by clicking "Giving Options" above.

 What is the Biophilia Center's Mission?